|

 With an expert, your lumber will not be harmed, nor will any of the surrounding plants.

 With that said, power washing lumber is not what destroys it anyway.
+If your deck:

 has already applied a cheap quality sealer